ErnestVonVidnoje/ErnestVonVidnoje/README.md

 3rd Foreign Language: Hebrew (A1)

-All of the pinned repositories are those, where i'm the creator/main contributor
+All of the pinned repositories are those where i'm the creator/main contributor